Runners Guidance for taking part in a socially distanced training session

 - Wash your hands before and after the training session to reduce any cross contamination.

-- Listen to the leaders briefing and abide by the 2m rule.
-It is not the leader’s responsibility to enforce the 2m rule it is everyone’s.
+- Listen to the leaders briefing and abide by social distancing rules.
+It is not the leader’s responsibility to enforce these, it is everyone’s.
 If you feel others are not sticking to the rules, then say something and do not leave the session without addressing it.

 - There will not be any toilet facilities at sessions so ensure you are comfortable before you leave the house.